BRVC-ORG/Prospectus-Draft/README.md

 9 July

+- WordPress exploit(s) abound

+> CHIGURH
+You know what date is on this
+coin?

+> PROPRIETOR
+No.

+> CHIGURH
+Nineteen fifty-eight.
+It's been traveling twenty-two years to get here.
+And now it's here.

 - During my time at the University of Louisiana at Lafayette as an undergraduate in English (No concentration), I once filled out a Blue Book for an exam which involved the answer to a question written in pencil which was the response to a question involving Dr. Martin Luther King Jr.  In my answer I wrote King's name as 'Reverend Dr. Martin Luther King Jr.' and upon receiving the Book back either the Professor or the TA had written 'really?' beside it on the left.
 I have never forgotten this.
 This was on the 5th floor of Griffin, by the way.
 Campus: ULL.
 State: Louisiana.
 Year: 2012.

     - 33 on this map: https://louisiana.edu/sites/default/files/2025-09/2025%20Campus%20Map_Aug.pdf